m0ru/rri-vu-presentation/slides-content.md

 Note:
 * ADIs are self-reproducing devices
-* dual use:
+* civil use:
+  * cheap mass production that can be relocated
+  * usable in many different contexts
-  * easily getting replacement parts
+  * easily getting replacement parts (e.g. for medical devices)
+  * ability to easily personalize everything, up to implants
-  * ???
+* military use
-* offensichtlich auch in militärischem Kontext nutzbar, weil was einen schraubenschlüssel printen kann, kann auch munition machen
-* ebenfalls dual-use, weil sowohl in civil als auch military contexts nutzbar
+  * can be used for producing weapons, too

 * ADIs build hives, hives reproduce ADIs (from what resources, though?)

 ---